What is an expression?

 In any programming language, if we want to perform any calculation or to frame any condition etc., we use a set of symbols to perform the task.
 These set of symbols makes an expression.

-In C programming language, an expression is defined as follows...
+In the C programming language, an expression is defined as follows.

 An expression is a collection of operators and operands that represents a specific value.

-In the above definition, operator is a symbol which performs tasks like arithmetic operations, logical operations and conditional operations etc.,
+In the above definition, an operator is a symbol that performs tasks like arithmetic operations, logical operations, and conditional operations, etc.

 Operands are the values on which the operators perform the task.
 Here operand can be a direct value or variable or address of memory location.